-- > the Annual report (a report on the past year) - > annual accounts (a detailed account of expenditure and income for the past year, audited by Audit Scotland) - > a corporate plan (setting out the CNPA's funding needs for the coming three years)
+- The Annual Report (a report on the past year). - Annual Accounts (a detailed account of expenditure and income for the past year, audited by Audit Scotland). - Corporate Plan (setting out the CNPA's funding needs for the coming three years).
 This annual report fulfils part of this requirement.